yihui/yihui.org/content/tinytex/_index.md

 ### Installation

-The binary packages of TinyTeX are released on the monthly basis to the Github repo https://github.com/rstudio/tinytex-releases.
+The binary packages of TinyTeX are released on the monthly basis to the GitHub repo https://github.com/rstudio/tinytex-releases.

 For Linux users, TinyTeX will be installed to `$HOME/.TinyTeX` and symlinks of executables (such as `pdflatex`) are created under `$HOME/bin` (or `$HOME/.local/bin` if it exists), which should be on the `PATH` environment variable:[^1]